notDevDeveloper/PythonEngineerFirstBook/README.md

-# PythonEngineerFirstBook
+# python-learning
-This is the learning source code of the book "Python Engineer First Book" published by Technical review company.
+This repository is Python for my studying.